 Recently, I wrote about why every marketer should care about design and that we should all know design principles.
 However, even if you agree, you may be worried that you lack the graphic design chops or the technical skill to use something like Adobe Photoshop.

 Don’t let that deter you.
 There are plenty of tools out there for novice designers to create gorgeous marketing assets.
-Whether you’re a marketing manager, social media strategist, or small-business owner, these tools can help you create graphics like a pro.
+Whether you’re a marketing manager, social media strategist, or small-business owner, these website design apps and tools can help you create graphics like a pro.

 When it comes to producing your marketing material, the hands-down best tool out there is Canva.
 Canva is the gold standard for allowing the novice designer to create beautiful marketing material with its clean user interface and bounty of features.